mudl0rd/mudl0rd/README.md

-## ⚡ There is no end-user support done here.
+## ⚡ There is no end-user support for things here.

 ## Why no support?